Music Room Moods | Design a Room for Your Favorite Tunes

 So, where does one obtain a record player?
 Not everyone is lucky enough to inherit (or to have saved) a vintage player in mint condition.
 Luckily, retail supply has responded to demand, and depending on your level of interest and budget, a music setup isn’t hard to come by these days.
 Ranging from a few hundred dollars to a few thousand, you can purchase record players in record stores, on Amazon, at any of the box stores like Walmart or Best Buy, or used online.

 To break down and simplify the setup, understand that a record player involves the entire audio system that encompasses the vinyl turntable and other parts.
 The record player setup will generally include the turntable itself, the stylus or needle, the tone arm (the piece a DJ would use to scratch), the cartridge, the pre-amplifier and amplifier.
-You’ll want to set your audio equipment on a flat, level surface.
+You’ll want to set your audio equipment on a flat, level surface, and you can also get instruments like the best yamaha p95b for your audio room.
 Be sure to plan for enough space in the back to hide all wires, cables, doodads and whatchamacallits.
 Another pro tip is to plug everything into a quality surge protector for safety purposes.

 Sectioned consoles, cube tables, stacked racks, or even classic bookshelves can be great for displaying the record player on top and storing records underneath.
 You could also display the turntable on a standalone surface, while keeping the records in a separate area.
 To protect the integrity of the record, store upright and away from windows and heat sources.
 Remember, the storage space has to be conducive to the vertical height of the album covers.
 To create even more visual interest, play around with accent or backlighting for your turntable, record collection, or both.